MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/quickstart-embed.md

 In this quickstart you will learn how to embed a Power BI Report Server report by using an iFrame in a SharePoint page.

->![Note]
+  > [!NOTE]
   > If you are working with SharePoint Online, Power BI Report Server must be publicly accessible.
 For SharePoint Online, the Power BI Web Part for powerbi.com doesn’t work with PBIRS.

 ![iFrame sample](media/quickstart-embed/quickstart_embed_01.png)
 ## Prerequisites